Retribution Paladin DPS Easy Mode — Midnight Pre-Patch (12.0.1)

 Retribution Paladins do not have a fixed rotation of abilities.
 Instead, your goal is to make sure that high-priority Holy Power generators are used as often as possible while making sure that Holy Power spenders are used before Holy Power gets overcapped.
 Cooldowns are used as often as possible to maximize total uses.

-1. Use your major cooldown abilities like Execution Sentence Icon Execution Sentence, Wake of Ashes Icon Wake of Ashes, Divine Toll Icon Divine Toll, Divine Hammer Icon Divine Hammer, and Hammer of Light Icon Hammer of Light as often as possible.
-Make sure to use Execution Sentence Icon Execution Sentence before Wake of Ashes Icon Wake of Ashes.
+1. Use your major cooldown abilities like Avenging Wrath Icon Avenging Wrath, Execution Sentence Icon Execution Sentence, Wake of Ashes Icon Wake of Ashes, Divine Toll Icon Divine Toll, and Hammer of Light Icon Hammer of Light as often as possible.
+Make sure to use Avenging Wrath Icon Avenging Wrath before other cooldowns, and Execution Sentence Icon Execution Sentence before Wake of Ashes Icon Wake of Ashes.

 2. Spend Holy Power with Final Verdict Icon Final Verdict for a single target or Divine Storm Icon Divine Storm against multiple targets.
-You can spend Holy Power as soon as you have enough to be able to cast a spender.
+You can spend at 4-5 Holy Power, or at 3 if no generators are off cooldown.

 3. Generate Holy Power with Blade of Justice Icon Blade of Justice, Judgment Icon Judgment, and Hammer of Wrath Icon Hammer of Wrath.
-The specific order you use them in does not make a large difference to your overall damage, but ideally it is best to put Judgment Icon Judgment and Blade of Justice Icon Blade of Justice on cooldown first.
+The specific order you use them in does not make a large difference to your overall damage, but ideally it is best to prioritize Hammer of Wrath Icon Hammer of Wrath during cooldowns and Blade of Justice Icon Blade of Justice outside of them.

 For more detailed information about the priority system, including using all the other talents and alternative Hero Talents, check out our full rotation page below.